wf8/sumac/src/README.md

 SUMAC will assemble supermatrices for any taxonomic group recognized in GenBank, and is optimized to run on multicore systems by utilizing multiple parallel processes.
 Please see the [SUMAC user manual](https://rawgit.com/wf8/sumac/master/manual/SUMAC_Manual.pdf) for many more details.

-SUMAC version 2.0 is *significantly* faster than previous versions due to a new clustering algorithm.

 SUMAC works on OSX and Linux.
-Windows is not currently supported, however I hope to add support soon.
+Windows is not currently supported.

+### Updates:

+- SUMAC version 2.1 greatly improves the handling of taxonomic names, adds the `--min_clusters` flag to set the minimum number of taxa to include in a cluster, and other additional error checks.
+- SUMAC version 2.0 is *significantly* faster than previous versions due to a new clustering algorithm.

 ### Citation: